 Over time various additives were put into engine oils to allow them to do different things, like changing the flow rate as the temperature changed.
 Because of these changes the grading system also was changed.
 This is part of the reason behind why it so complicated now.
 But we will talk about that grading system later.

-More confusion occurs because people think in terms of the oil thinning when it gets hot.
-They think this thinning with heat is the problem with motor oil.
+For now let’s just focus on what happens to a basic oil as the temperature changes.
+Sometimes confusion occurs because people think in terms of the oil thinning when it gets hot.
+They think this thinning with heat is the problem with motor oil – but in a properly running motor, engine oil doesn’t get too hot.
 It would be more correct to think that oil thickens when it cools to room temperature and THIS is the problem.

 It is said that 90 percent of engine wear occurs at startup.
 If we are interested in engine longevity then we should concentrate our attention at reducing engine wear at startup.

 Oils recommended by the engine manufacturer are primarily based on giving the right thickness at the normal operating temperature.
 So let’s focus on that.
 As an example: If the normal operating temperature hypothetically is 212F (100C) and the engine needs to operate with an oil viscosity of 10 cSt based on the manual recommendation; then what does that mean for the engine oil at startup when the engine isn’t at 212F?
 What about during the warm up period?
 What happens to the oil then?